 Emperor Huang Di is seen as the father of Chinese medicine.
 He is the author of one of the most important medical texts, the “Huang Di Nei Jing” (thought to be written in the period 475-221 BC).
 It is the classic handbook on internal medicine of the Yellow Emperor and it contains, among other things, philosophical ideas, ideas of Tao, Yin and Yang, the 5-phases, the origin of diseases, and treatment methods.

-There are three philosophical movements on which Chinese medicine is based: Taoism, Confucianism and Buddhism.
+There are three philosophical movements on which Chinese Medicine is based: Taoism, Confucianism and Buddhism.

 Yin & Yang

-In the TCM, Yin and Yang are seen as opposed to each other, but they also contain additional qualities.
-Every thing or phenomenon can be itself and its opposition.
+In TCM, Yin and Yang are seen as opposed to each other, but they also contain additional qualities.
+Every single thing or phenomenon can be itself and its opposition.
 It is also said: the Yin contains the seed of the Yang; the Yin can transform into the Yang and vice versa.
 The Yin and Yang are opposite, interdependent, influence each other, and merge into one another.

 TCM is based on a holistic view of mankind.
-Man is seen as a whole: body, soul / mind and emotion.
-Everything is connected, has relationship with each other and influences each other, creating a state of balance and harmony.
+Man is seen as a whole: body, soul, mind and emotion.
+Everything is connected, has a relationship with each other and influences each other, creating a state of balance and harmony.

 According to Chinese medicine, illness does not occur overnight.
 Before we get sick, several symptoms first occur.
-The beginning can be expressed on the physical, emotional, mental or even spiritual level.
-These first symptoms (which are visible and palpable) are seen as an indication of an unbalanced Qi current.
+The start of an illness can be expressed on the physical, emotional, mental or even spiritual level.
+These first symptoms are seen as an indication of an unbalanced Qi current.